VLARLKit/VLARLKit/README.md

 ## Acknowledgements
 We borrow some good designs from [RLinf](https://github.com/RLinf/RLinf).
 The model integration and environment module implementations are primarily adapted from RLinf.
 We thank the RLinf team for their foundational work.

+# License
+This project is licensed under the MIT License (see LICENSE file).

+Some source files are derived from Apache-2.0 licensed projects.
+The original copyright notices are preserved in those files.